 At present the fandoms include:

-The Professionals (very occasionally updated)
+The Professionals (no longer updated)

 Nearly all Bodie/Doyle with an occasional gen story

 Also there is The Professionals Information and Resources listing

 Tag pros rec will give you the latest recs.

 Stargate SG-1 (no longer updated)

 A mix of slash (mainly Jack/Daniel), Gen team and occasional het pairings such as Daniel/Sha're or Daniel/Vala.

 Mainly Mulder/Krycek with a few Mulder-focused gen or other.

 Tag x-files rec will give you the latest recs.